romuloalves/micro-post/README.md

 Just encapsulating your existing function in the `micro-post` default exported function will automatically validate the requests, include the `Access-Control-Request-Method` and status code in the response header, and response body with `Method Not Allowed`.

-The package allows you to modify it's response code, plain text, change the response by a JSON or even execute a function to manage the request by you own.
+The package allows you to modify it's response code, plain text, change the response by a JSON or even execute a function to manage the request by your own.
 You can find how to do that in the examples section.

 ## Installation